ES-Nix/es/src/templates/nix-flakes-home-manager-zsh/README.md

-Reflection: even nix is a program so, it has many flavored ways to be configured and ofcourse tunned for probably multiple different and probably conflicting goals.
+Reflection: even nix is a program so, it has many flavored ways to be configured and of course tunned for probably multiple different and probably conflicting goals.
 Two cases/examples/flavors:
 a remote builder, a developer machine.